fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Warren Belasco, _Appetite for Change_ (Oppositional Identities), 43--67.
 - Megan Elias, _Food on the Page_ (Oppositional Appetites), 145--176.

 #### Noteworthy
 - Menaka Wilhelm, [The Far Out History Of How Hippie Food Spread Across America](https://www.npr.org/sections/thesalt/2018/01/23/579186110/the-far-out-history-of-how-hippie-food-spread-across-america)

+{% include alert.html class='danger' title='Reading Quiz' text="
+This quiz will draw equally from the two readings today.
+Both readings can go overboard with details, but the quiz is concerned only with the big picture of how food is changing in the second half of the 20th century.
+"%}